-- if you are uncertain if an incident, disclosure, allegation or suspicion gives rise to a concern about child abuse you must always err on the side of caution and report the concern to the Campus Principal. - If the Campus Principal is unavailable, the Campus Coordinator will take on this role. - If the concerns relates to the conduct of the Campus Principal notify the College Principal David Adamson or the relevant regional office where the person nominated above is the principal who must then take on responsibility for ensuring our school follows these procedures.
+- if you are uncertain if an incident, disclosure, allegation or suspicion gives rise to a concern about child abuse you must always err on the side of caution and report the concern to the Principal team. - If the Principal team is unavailable, please inform a member of the wellbeing team who will take on this role. - If the concerns relates to the conduct of a member outlined above, notify the relevant regional office who must then take on responsibility for ensuring our school follows these procedures.